DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-14-changing-the-way-candidates-choose-courses.md

 ## What we learnt

- We tested this flow with users and there were no usability issues as it’s very similar to what we have now.
+We tested this flow with XX users in May 2023.
+There were no usability issues, as it’s very similar to what we have now.
 We did find that:

 * candidates did not read the information above the green ‘Add application’ button and selected the button immediately
 * selecting other courses they were interested in at the same provider was valuable but users thought this would use up an application choice